 This story went on to become the first act in The Assassin's Blade.
 Enjoy.

 ABELARD ATE A LOT.
 THAT was why, after I’d slashed my knife across his belly, I half-expected the roast, broccoli, and soft rolls we’d dined on an hour before to come tumbling out onto the floor.
 Abelard clenched his gut and fell to his knees, as I expected he would, but it almost seemed I hadn’t cut him at all, for not even a single, glistening trickle of gastric juice seeped from between his fat fingers.
 I had to admit that something about the cut hadn’t felt right.
 Ordinarily, my blade sliced through flesh like a hot knife through butter.
 Yet I’d felt resistance and, I thought, heard an unexpected clinking noise when the edge had come into contact with his lardship.
 Those oddities aside, Abelard certainly looked like someone who’d just been eviscerated: a pallor subsumed his features, his eyes opened wide, and his jaw all but touched the floor.
 No sound yet escaped from between his lips, but that was only because his mind hadn’t quite caught up.
-I didn’t fault his reaction; it’s not every day a man falls prey to an assassin, especially after having just wined and dined said person at his own table.
-But Abelard took it a bit far when he fell to his back, curled into the fetal position, and started to moan.
+I didn’t fault his reaction.
+It’s not every day a man falls prey to an assassin, especially after having just wined and dined said person at his own table.
+But Abelard took it a bit far when he fell to his back, curled into the fetal position, and started moaning.
 There was, after all, such a thing as dying with dignity.

 “Why have you betrayed me, my friend?”
 Abelard asked between moans.